 Northridge, CA 91330-8207

-Official transcripts of all college courses including work-in-progress must be postmarked or hand delivered to Admissions and Records by the following due date:
+Official transcripts for high school and for all college courses including work-in-progress must be received by Admissions and Records no later than the following due date:

-- Fall 2014: Not open for admission to lower division transfer students
+- Spring 2019: Not open for admission to lower division transfer students.